neelakansha85/site-setup-wizard/readme.txt

 = Does it support WPMU Multisite Privacy Plugin? =

 Yes, it supports and has an option for you to enable under External Plugins, if you want to take advantage of WPMU Multisite Privacy Plugin.

+= How do I change the default Yellow color of buttons? =

+Please use CSS property to change button color for now.
+You can use class **.ssw-start-btn** and **.ssw-front-btn** to change color of button on all steps.
+For example using below CSS you can set all buttons to black color:
+`.ssw-front-btn {
+  background-color: #000 !important;
+}

+.ssw-start-btn {
+  background-color: #000 !important;
+}`

 = Does this plugin display a list of all available plugins to select while creating a site? =